Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/pretrain-llm-with-nvfp4/pretrain-llms-with-fp4-content.md

 -   **The Outlier:** The value `50.0` is a significant outlier.
 -   **Scaling:** To quantize this block into FP4, which has a maximum representable value of `6.0`, we must scale every number down with the same scaling factor. `Scale Factor = 6.0 / 50.0 = 0.12`.
 The scaling factor is based on the largest number (taken absolute value)
 -   **Result:** After scaling (multiplying), our block becomes `[0.06, -0.024, 0.132, -0.096, 6.0]`.
-Here, the values that can be represented in FP4 (E2M1) are ±0, ±0.5, ±1, ±1.5, ±2, ±3, ±4, and ±6.
+Here, the values that can be represented in FP4 (E2M1) are`±0, ±0.5, ±1, ±1.5, ±2, ±3, ±4, and ±6`.
 This means that after scaling, any value in the block will be rounded to the nearest of these discrete numbers.
 The representable range is thus from -6 to +6, with only these specific values available.
 -   **Information Loss:** When these new values are converted to the closest representable FP4 number (e.g., `±0`, `±0.5`, `±1.0`...), the first four values are so small that they will likely all be rounded to zero.
 The original information they contained is lost.
 Only the outlier retains its significance.
 NVFP4's techniques are designed to mitigate exactly this problem.

 ## Technical Advantages of NVFP4